-Chromium also helps protect DNA from damage, thus reducing cell mutations that can lead to various chronic diseases such as cancer.
-In addition, chromium is associated with cardiovascular health and longevity because it supports the metabolism of fats, proteins, carbohydrates, and other nutrients.
+It also helps protect DNA from damage, thus reducing cell mutations that can lead to various chronic diseases such as cancer.
+In addition, it is associated with cardiovascular health and longevity because it supports the metabolism of fats, proteins, carbohydrates, and other nutrients.

-Chromium should be naturally present in various unrefined whole foods, such as brewer’s yeast, broccoli, vegetable salads, potatoes, or whole grains.
+Chromium is naturally present in various unrefined whole foods, such as brewer’s yeast, broccoli, vegetable salads, potatoes or whole grains.

-Unfortunately, the amount of chromium in the food greatly depends on the quality of soil which in most cases is depleted of minerals.
+Unfortunately, the amount of chromium in the source of food greatly depends on the quality of soil, which in most cases is depleted of minerals.

-Chromium deficiency is most often associated with sugar craving.
-In this case we are suggested to take about 200 mcg of chromium as it is used in insulin regulation of blood glucose and is important for balancing blood sugar levels thus helping reduce sugar cravings.
+Deficiency is most often associated with sugar cravings.
+In this case, it is suggested to take about 200 mcg as it is used in insulin regulation and is important for balancing blood sugar levels thus helping reduce sugar cravings.

-Some experts maintain that chromium deficiency is universal today, and becomes worse with age.
-We are witnessing an epidemic of related to chromium deficiency ailments including diabetes, hypoglycaemia, elevated cholesterol levels, fatigue, and sugar cravings.
+Some experts believe that deficiency today is universal and becomes worse with age.
+We are witnessing an epidemic of ailments related to chromium deficiency.
+Health conditions such as diabetes, hypoglycaemia, elevated cholesterol levels, fatigue and sugar cravings.

 Chromium and Diabetes

-We know that chromium deficiency can lead to insulin resistance.
-Chromium is a part of so called Glucose Tolerance Factor (GTF) and as such it helps insulin to attach to the insulin receptors and be more effective in opening the cell’s door for sugar, thus lowering its blood levels.
+We know that deficiency can lead to insulin resistance.
+Chromium is a part of the Glucose Tolerance Factor (GTF), it helps insulin to attach to insulin receptors and be more effective in opening the cell’s door for sugar, thus lowering its blood levels.

-There are studies that demonstrated effectiveness of chromium in treating diabetes.
-For instance, according to the one which was published in 2006, „Chromium & biotin supplementation improves glycaemic control in patients with type 2 diabetes.”
+There are studies that demonstrated the effectiveness of supplements in treating diabetes.
+For instance, according to the one which was published in 2006, “Chromium and Biotin supplementation improves glycaemic control in patients with type 2 diabetes.”
 Therefore, it can be used to help manage your diabetes.

-– Helps insulin attach to cell’s receptors increasing glucose uptake into the cell (promoting glucose metabolism)
+- Helps insulin attach to cell’s receptors, increasing glucose uptake into the cell (promoting glucose metabolism)

-- Assists in losing weight and building lean muscles by reducing sugar cravings & enhanced metabolism
+- Assists in losing weight and building lean muscles by reducing sugar cravings and enhancing metabolism

-– Supports the nervous system and promotes good mood
+- Supports the nervous system, promotes a good mood and benefits cognitive function

 - Pregnant Women: 30 micrograms